Limited Time — Lifetime Access for just $99. Lock in before prices rise.

 Frequently asked questions

-IMDb Conditions of Use, robots guidance, and regional laws still apply when you automate browsers—even for material that looks public.
+IMDb’s Conditions of Use, robots guidance, and regional laws still apply when you automate a browser—even for material that looks public.
 Reusing review text commercially, training models on it without rights, bypassing technical barriers, or hammering infrastructure can create legal and contractual risk.
 Prefer conservative pacing, document your use case, and involve counsel before redistribution, resale, or regulated industries.
-Running UScraper locally does not remove those obligations.
+Running UScraper on your desktop does not remove those obligations.

 Get Started